 The C++ programming language is an established language with a large set of libraries and tools that are ready to power Big data applications and distributed systems.
 In the majority of cases, C++ is used to write frameworks and packages for Big data.
 This coding language also offers a number of libraries that assist in writing deep learning algorithms.
 With sufficient C++ skills, it is possible to perform virtually unlimited functions.
 Yet C++ is not the language you can easily learn as one has to master its 1000+ pages of specification and almost 100 keywords.

 If Java has been there for more than 21 years, Go programming has emerged relatively recently.
-Now, this language powers data-driven industries due to its jaw-dropping productivity and simplicity of use.
+This language now powers data-driven industries due to its jaw-dropping productivity and simplicity of use.
 The Go programming language offers a wide spectrum of libraries and tools for reading various parts of the data.
 Despite its immaturity, many are optimistic about this language and see it as the tool for parallel programming.
 Time will show if Go stays up to the hype.

 Which programming language to learn?

 While it is hard to name the best language for data science and Big data, each choice should be justified by exact purposes.
-Consider high-performance compiled languages like Java to generate a production-ready code in intensive environments.
+Consider high-performance compiled languages like Java to generate production-ready code in intensive environments.
 Python’s various tools will be of help to conduct an in-depth exploration of the data and machine learning applications.
 If you want to build a solution to process data streams, use Scala as it adapts well to large amounts of data in distributed systems.
-R is the most preferable option for handling statistical models that support complex calculations while MATLAB is an obvious choice for intensive quantitative applications.
+R is the most preferred option for handling statistical models that support complex calculations while MATLAB is an obvious choice for intensive quantitative applications.